Bw00d/class-planner/README.md

-# Zen Rails Base Application

-## Summary
-Application to mange fire classes for Clackamas Community College
+# Application to mange fire classes for Clackamas Community College

 ## Features
 Rails 5.1.3 app base of zen-rails-base-app